Money Management 101 – What Every Private Practice Dietitian Needs to Know

 Unfortunately, the process is not entirely linear.
 Meaning it is not as easy as just submitting an application and then waiting to be credentialed.
 That is certainly part of it – but not all of it.

 Each insurance company has its own set of procedures.
 While most are fairly universal the process of getting credentialed can take anywhere from 3 – 12 months.
 That is why I strongly encourage you to create your rates/fees/packages before you open your practice.
 Therefore, while you are getting credentialed as a dietitian you can still see “private pay” or essentially fee for service patients.
-Then as you get credentialed with various insurance companies you can then diversify your offerings to include both private pay and health insurance based sessions.
+Then as you get credentialed with various insurance companies you can then diversify your offerings to include both private pay and health insurance-based sessions.

 Is your market saturated?

-Also, keep in mind depending upon what other dietitians are practicing in your area – some insurance companies may not be taking on new dietitians to participate in their network.
+Also, keep in mind depending on what other dietitians are practicing in your area – some insurance companies may not be taking on new dietitians to participate in their network.
 They may say that your particular area (generally a 20-mile radius) already has ‘enough’ dietitians according to their standards.

 I would encourage you to do your research if you run into this issue.
 Review their directory and see which dietitians are credentialed with the insurance company.
 If your search comes up with very few actual dietitians in your particular area.
 Then I would write a letter of appeal directly to the insurance company supporting your reasoning for the insurance company to consider credentialing you.

-I don’t tell you all this to scare you.
+I won’t tell you all this to scare you.
 I just want you to be a fully informed private practice dietitian when determining whether or not you want to pursue working with insurance companies.
 For about the last ten years I have been credentialed with all the insurance companies in Connecticut whose network is open to dietitians in my area.
 It has not been all rainbows and unicorns for sure!
-But at the end of the day, I would say that 95 percent of all the patients we see in our group practice use their insurance benefit.
+But at the end of the day, I would say that 95 percent of all the patients we see in our group practice use their insurance benefits.
 So needless to say; private health insurance is my biggest payer.

 no biggie either way